kuoshih/octomap_code/readme.md

 ## Visualization
 $rviz  # Terminal 3
-Open the rviz configuration in /home/YOUR_NAME/catkin_ws/src/octomap/rviz/octomap_rviz.rviz Then you will see the load octomap.
+Open the rviz configuration in /home/YOUR_NAME/catkin_ws/src/octomap/rviz/octomap_rviz.rviz
+Then you will see the load octomap.
+NOTE: If you don't find "ColorOccupancy" in rviz, please install it first.
+$ sudo apt-get install ros-kinetic-octomap-rviz-plugins

 ![alt text](https://github.com/kuoshih/octomap_code/blob/main/document/rviz.png)